dyspop/baywatch/README.md

   },
 ```

-This is simply a measure of how probable it is that choosing either of the results incorrectly will result differently from the test.
 This is very useful in helping to determine when a test result may be overlooked for some other concern, for example if they are very close to eachother.

----
+### Probabilities of Lifts

+`probabilities_of_lifts` a set of (currently one) key-value pairs where key is the lift percentage and the value is its corresponding probability.
+This tells you how probable it is that the key lift amount (currently `1%` only supported) will successfully occur if you choose the winner.

 ```
   "probabilities_of_lifts": {
     "0.994": 0.99,